nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/cli/serve.md

 ## Common Options

 The options below are common to the `serve` command used within an Nx workspace.
-The Web and Angular-specifc serve options are listed after these options.
+The Web and Angular-specific serve options are listed after these options.

 ### allowedHosts